maxwai/NClientV3/README.md

 [![Github](https://img.shields.io/github/v/release/maxwai/NClientV3.svg?logo=github)](https://github.com/maxwai/NClientV3/releases/latest)

 An unofficial NHentai Android Client.
-This is a fork of the original Project by [@Dar9586](https://github.com/Dar9586) found [here](https://github.com/Dar9586/NClientV2)
+This is a fork (of a fork) of the original Project by [@Dar9586](https://github.com/Dar9586) found [here](https://github.com/Dar9586/NClientV2)
+Credits to [@maxwai](https://github.com/maxwai/) for the fork and many thanks for continuing the development of this project.

 This app works for devices from API 26 (Android 8) and above.